Climate change in Liberia

 Climate change in Liberia causes many problems as Liberia is particularly vulnerable to climate change.
 Like many other countries in Africa, Liberia both faces existing environmental issues, as well as sustainable development challenges.
 Because of its location in Africa, it is vulnerable to extreme weather, the coastal effects of sea level rise, and changing water systems and water availability.
 Climate change is expected to severely impact the economy of Liberia, especially agriculture, fisheries, and forestry.
 Liberia has been an active participant in international and local policy changes related to climate change.

+In March 2024, the World Bank released the Liberia Country and Climate Development Report (CCDR), which highlights the severe threat posed by global climate change to Liberia's stability and economic growth.
+The report outlines the country's vulnerabilities, including its reliance on natural resources, limited fiscal space, and inadequate infrastructure.
+It warns that without proactive intervention, climate change could shrink Liberia's economy by 15% and push an additional 1.3 million people into poverty by 2050.
+Conversely, the report suggests that targeted adaptation efforts could significantly improve resilience for up to 800,000 individuals.
+The CCDR details a strategy for climate action, focusing on four main themes: climate risks and readiness, essential infrastructure, human development, and sustainable land management.
+It also calls for improved access to finance, leveraging both concessional funding and private sector investment, to support Liberia's pursuit of inclusive growth and poverty reduction.